 - Court and Tribunal appearances

 - debt recovery

 Historically, it has been the sub-contractor which is left exposed and unpaid when building and construction disputes arise.
-However, the introduction of the Subcontractors’ Charges Act 1974 (Qld) and more recently, the Building and Construction Industry Payments Act 2004 (Qld), has afforded sub contractors and contractors alike greater ability to recover payment for services rendered.
+However, the introduction of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) and provisions therein for subcontractors to issue a Subcontractors’ Charge has afforded sub-contractors and contractors alike greater ability to recover payment for services rendered.

 With its strict time limits and severe consequences, special care must be taken to ensure any payment claim or document served on you is responded to swiftly and correctly or you could be left with a judgment debt and no defence as to why payment should not be made.

 The BIF Act allows participants involved in a construction payment dispute to have the dispute decided by a registered adjudicator as an alternative to the court process.

 A construction contract is a contract for construction work or the supply of related goods or services.
 The contract can be written, oral, partly written and partly oral.